 A couple miles from South Park, Barrio Logan is a traditionally Mexican-American neighborhood that is rapidly gentrifying.
 Check out the murals at Chicano Park then dig into some tacos from Salud or Las Cuatro Milpas (beware it closes at 3pm!) and a beer from Border X Brewing across the street.

 From Barrio Logan, you've only got a short bike ride back downtown to the Gaslamp Quarter.
-If the timing’s right (5-7 p.m.), stop by for happy hour at Altitude Sky Lounge, on the 22nd floor of the Marriott hotel.
+If your timing’s right (5-7 p.m.), stop by for happy hour at Altitude Sky Lounge, on the 22nd floor of the Marriott hotel.
 Don't worry about being in your stinky bike clothes, since there's no strict dress code.

 Freshen up back at your hotel or Airbnb then return to the Gaslamp Quarter, where the dinner and drinks options are endless.

 Total Biking Distance Approximately 31 km. / 19 mi.

-Day two of your 48 hours in San Diego is all about the beach as you'll cruise along gorgeous beaches and equally gorgeous houses from the far north of the city all the way down the coast.
+Day two of your 48 hours in San Diego bike itinerary is all about the beach as you'll cruise along gorgeous beaches and equally gorgeous houses from the far north of the city all the way down the coast.